renekfr/SelectiveAdam/README.md

 # SelectiveAdam

 SelectiveAdam is an optimizer based on Adam that enables selective parameter updates by applying a visibility mask to the gradients.
-Initially designed for the 3DGS ray tracer, it can be used in any project that requires targeted parameter updates.
+Initially designed for 3DGS and in my case a 3DGS ray tracer, it can be used in any project that requires targeted parameter updates.

 ## Features